CPA-TLS/CPA-TLS/README.md

 ## 📈 Results & Data

-The scripts generate Excel files (as shown in the `data` folder, containing raw experimental data used in this work).
+The scripts generate Excel files (as shown in the `data/x86_64` and `data/ARM` folders, containing raw experimental data used in this work).

 > **Important**: The scripts cannot automatically detect the ML-KEM security version.
 The filename prefixes `CCA_` and `CPA_` were manually added after data generation to distinguish between CCA-secure and CPA-secure implementations.